ibexa/documentation-developer/docs/api/rest_api_usage.md

 ### Country list

-Alongside regular repository interactions, is a REST service providing a list of countries with their names, [ISO-3166](http://en.wikipedia.org/wiki/ISO_3166) codes and International Dialing Codes (IDC).
+Alongside regular Repository interactions, there is a REST service providing a list of countries with their names, [ISO-3166](http://en.wikipedia.org/wiki/ISO_3166) codes and International Dialing Codes (IDC).
 It could be useful when presenting a country options list from any application.

 This country list's URI is `/services/countries`.